The Chief Secretary’s Office (CSO) and Irish Administration in the early 19th Century

 The nineteenth century also witnessed a growth in government intervention in areas such as policing, health, public infrastructure and education.
 Most of the newly established institutions and bodies were under the direct control of central government, based in the Chief Secretary’s Office.

 Seen as a significant political appointment, the Chief Secretary’s position was frequently occupied by young ambitious politicians and proved to be a baptism of fire for many future Prime Ministers.

-Even prior to the Act of Union, the Chief Secretary’s responsibilities, and thereby his power, had been steadily increasing: ‘he superintended the administrative boards, was the channel for all military business, attended councils, maintained a large correspondence with the ports and the magistracy, dealt with the army of applicants for favours and patronage, regulated the revenue, and prepared legislation’.3
+The work load of the Chief Secretary was heavy - he ‘superintended the administrative boards, was the channel for all military business, attended councils, maintained a large correspondence with the ports and the magistracy, dealt with the army of applicants for favours and patronage, regulated the revenue, and prepared legislation’.2